Idaho Rules of Family Law Procedure Rule 413. Uniform and Non-Uniform Interrogatories; Limitations; Procedure.

 F. Propounding and responding to interrogatories.
 The method of propounding and responding to interrogatories shall be as follows:

-c. within 30 days of service of the interrogatories, serve the original answers and objections upon the propounding party and a copy upon all other parties.
+c.within 30 days of service of the interrogatories, serve the original answers and objections upon the propounding party and a copy upon all other parties.
+The court may allow a shorter or longer time.

 The party submitting the interrogatories may move for an order under Rule 443 with respect to any objection to or other failure to respond to any interrogatory.